 In my case, one of the best performing bootstrap strategies is SEO.
 Here is why.

 A lot of bloggers nowadays refer to SEO, as an “old-school way” of doing things.
-They rather prefer Facebook, Instagram, Youtube or Influencer Marketing.
+They rather prefer Facebook, LinkedIn, Instagram, Youtube or Influencer Marketing.

 But, the truth is that SEO still has one of the highest ROI among all inbound channels.

 Also, organic search results tend to perform 5.7 times better than paid search ads (in terms of conversions).